 At any given time in my life, I always had a hobby or passion project running on the side.

-Here are my 5 tips on blogging.
+Answer- Here are my 5 tips on blogging.

 1. Don’t start it with the intention of getting famous or making money from it from the day one.
 I didn’t even know you can make money through blogging a year back.
 Do it because you are DYING to do it, just like any other passion project.

 2. Find what you are good at and make it your FOCAL POINT- With Lifestyle blog, you can literally write about anything but at the end of the day, what is your motto? are you inspiring your audience to lead a certain lifestyle or are you promoting a particular fashion style?
-You may or may not know the answer from the first day but focus on figuring it out as you go.
+You may or may not know the answer from day one but focus on figuring it out as you go.
 The earlier, the better.

 3. Be CONSISTENT, that’s the key to blogging or Instagram or anything in general in life.
 Do it religiously or don’t do it at all.